ffac/update-utils/README.md

 <!--
 SPDX-License-Identifier: BSD-2-Clause
 -->
 #  update-utils

+This repository contains some scripts used for the operation of Freifunk Aachen.

+## allow updates allowance

-This script helps to migrate multiple nodes.
+The `update_list_creator.py` script helps to migrate multiple nodes.
 It is very FFAC specific in a way that it requires:

 * one single update server which is requested by all nodes